-- 1. the warrant indenture dated December 21, 2018 between the Company and TSX Trust Company regarding the provision for issuance of the Unit Warrants. - 2. the Stanford License Agreements; - 3. the CPRIT grant agreement made effective as of March 1, 2015; and - 4. the NIH License Agreements.
+- 1. the warrant indenture dated October 17, 2019 between the Company and TSX Trust Company regarding the provision for issuance of the unit warrants from the October 2019 public offering; - 2. the warrant indenture dated December 21, 2018 between the Company and TSX Trust Company regarding the provision for issuance of the unit warrants from the December 2018 public offering; - 3. the license agreements with Stanford made effective as of August 21, 2015, and subsequent amendments; - 4. the NIH License Agreement and subsequent amendments; and - 5. the CPRIT grant agreement made effective as of March 1, 2015, and subsequent extensions.